-Again, there are some excellent free themes out there.
-Most of the quality free themes coincidentally are offered by premium WordPress theme developers.
-This approach is the developer's way of giving you a taste of their work and helping get the word out about their premium theme offerings.
+There are some decent free themes out there.
+Most of the quality-free themes coincidentally are offered by premium WordPress theme developers.
+This approach is the developer’s way of giving you a taste of their work and helping get the word out about their premium theme offerings.

-Unless you know what to look for, you may end up working diligently to integrate that new free theme into your site only to find that it breaks with the next update.
-Or worse, it has bugs or doesn't keep up with technology.
+Unless you know what to look for, you may end up working diligently to integrate that new free theme into your site only to discover that it breaks with the next update.
+Or worse, it has bugs or doesn’t keep up with technology.
 And try to get questions answered or any support when you need it.
 Good luck with that!

 Yes, there are exceptions, but they are not the norm.
 For these reasons, this is why I only recommend and have partnered with those Premium WordPress Theme Developers whose themes I’ve worked with, whose support I’ve had the pleasure to experience, and I can trust to send you their way.

 $100-150/year for a quality cutting-edge supported WordPress site design — priceless.